nelson10/CompressiveAdaptiveClassificationMultisensor/README.md

 The files should be placed in the Data folder of this repository.

-If you use this code or dataset, please consider citing our paper with the following Bibtex code:
+If you use this code or dataset Hen_FullSpectral.mat, please consider citing our paper with the following Bibtex code:

 ```
 @article{Diaz2021,